The Scripture Meditation Plan

-Instead, I designed my own reading plan that incorporates lessons learned from my failures into an intentional time of prayerful reflection.
+But over time I designed my own reading plan that incorporates lessons learned from my failures into an intentional time of prayerful reflection.
 And I love it.
-Even though I used my plan for years, I once again never told a soul.
+Even though I used my plan for years (decades actually), I once again never told a soul.
 Not even my wife!

-I wasn’t reluctant to share it; I just assumed everyone else had a terrific plan that they loved.
-But over the last twelve months, I’ve discovered that scores of believers—virtually every one of my friends (including my wife)—share my struggles with finding a long-term plan that works.
+I wasn’t embarrassed to share it; I just assumed everyone else had a terrific plan that they loved.
+But I’ve recently discovered that scores of believers—virtually every one of my friends (including my wife)—share my struggles with finding a long-term plan that help us hear God.

 What’s So Different about This Plan?

 My various failures brought clarity.
-I realized I wanted a plan that (a) allowed me to go at my own pace; (b) covered all of Scripture (eventually); (c) intermingled the Old Testament genres of story, poetry, and prophets; and (d) was designed to engage God through biblical meditation.
+I realized I wanted a plan that (a) allowed me to go at my own pace; (b) covered all of Scripture; (c) intermingled the Old Testament genres of story, poetry, and prophets; and (d) was designed to engage with God through biblical meditation.

 Each day’s reading fuses together passages from the Psalms, Old Testament, New Testament narratives, and New Testament letters.
 The Old Testament books are reshuffled so that Isaiah isn’t followed by a dozen more prophets.